cthit/findIT/README.md

 ## To run docker for dev

 ```
-$ docker-compose -f docker-compose.yaml up --build
+$ docker-compose up --build
 ```

 ## To run docker for prod

 ```
-$ docker-compose -f prod.docker-compose.yaml up --build
+$ docker-compose -f prod.docker-compose.yml up --build
 ```

 ## Modifying data

-To modify any data about the services, edit `services.json` files in `src/`
+To modify any data about the services, edit `service.json` files in `src/`

 Service have the following structure

 ```
-  "service": {
+  {
-    "title": "service",
+    "title": "service-name",
     "url": "link to service",
     "description": "A short description explaining why this service is neat.",
-    "github_url": "link to github repository but if it doesn't have a github repo leave this field empty.
+    "github_url": "Link to github repository.
+But if it doesn't have a github repo, leave this field empty.
 I.E *""* ",
     "fontawesome_icon": ""
   },
 ```